 What to Expect

-Your health care provider may have treated your vertigo with the Epley maneuver.
+Your provider may have treated your vertigo with the Epley maneuver.
 These are head movements that correct the inner ear problem that causes BPPV.
 After you go home:

 - Follow any other specific instructions your provider gave you.

 Most of the time, treatment will cure BPPV.
-Sometimes vertigo may return after a few weeks.
+Sometimes, vertigo may return after a few weeks.
 About half the time, BPPV will come back later on.
 If this happens, you will need to be treated again.
 Your provider may prescribe medicines that can help relieve spinning sensations.
-But, these medicines often do not work well for treating that actual vertigo.
+But, these medicines often do not work well for treating the actual vertigo.

-If vertigo returns, remember that you can easily lose your balance, fall down, and hurt yourself.
+If vertigo returns, remember that you can easily lose your balance, fall, and hurt yourself.
 To help keep symptoms from getting worse and to help keep you safe:

 - Sit down right away when you feel dizzy.

 - To get up from a lying position, slowly sit up and stay seated for a few moments before standing.